curran/model/README.md

 });
 ```

 As this was the only usage pattern I encountered with models when using Backbone for developing visualizations, I decided to introduce a new library that only contains the essential features needed from Backbone Models (in order to remove the Backbone dependency), and the `when` function, which appears in the world of Functional Reactive Programming and makes working with models for visualizations much nicer.
+This is why model.js was created.

+## Data Dependency Graphs

 Combining `when` and `set` enables creating reactive data dependency graphs.
 This is similar to [computed properties in Ember](http://emberjs.com/guides/object-model/computed-properties/).
 As a simple example, consider a `fullName` property that is computed from `firstName` and `lastName`.